kevinpurdy/kevinpurdy.github.io/_posts/2015-07-07-system-shock.markdown

 excerpt: The author is forever changed by an epic battle.
 Against a Gateway PC.
 ---

-_This was originally a pitch to write a book about _System Shock_.
-It is now a slightly fragmented note about how a video game changed who I was and what I would become.
+_This was originally a pitch to write a book about_ System Shock. _It is now a slightly fragmented note about how a video game changed who I was and what I would become.
 Enjoy._

 I am not joking, not one little bit, when I state that _System Shock_ is the reason I have my career.